eidoom/funding-circle-tools/README.md

 # Funding Circle Tools

 Scripts to scrape information from Funding Circle and plot the data.
-(Also some scripts to automate login and navigate to desired page.)
+(Also some scripts to automate login and navigation to desired pages.)

-Using chromedriver and Python 3 with Selenium and Matplotlib.
+Using chromedriver (>=2.34) and Python 3 with Selenium and Matplotlib.

 ### Installation instructions ###